PID Controlled Exhaust Fan (Quiet!)

 • If the print bed isn’t already on, turn it on

-• OrcaSlicer sends its chamber “Activate temperature control” command before the starting gcode, so if you set the temp that way it’ll never actually begin the print, just start controlling the exhaust fan without any heat load.
+• OrcaSlicer sends its chamber “Activate temperature control” command before the Starting gcode, so it’ll never actually begin the print, it’ll just wait indefinitely controlling the exhaust fan without any heat load

-• Gueses the desired print bed temp based on solely the chamber setpoint
+• Guesses the desired print bed temp based on solely the chamber setpoint

-• Limits bed to 115°C in case the bed hasn’t been tuned
+• Limits bed to 124°C in case the bed (requires bed to be tuned!)

 • The actual desired bed temp will still be set, but not until the chamber’s gotten within tolerance and the Starting G-Code is finally executed